geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

     ```
 - Finally, you can validate your changes in the Log Analytics Workspace using the above query and validate the changes in the UI as well.

+2. Verify the changes in your local system:
+    You can verify your changes in the Log Analytics Workspace with the help of this query.
+    ``` kusto
+    AzSK_ControlResults_CL
+    | where TimeGenerated > ago(30m)
+    | where ControlName_s == "Azure_Storage_NetSec_Restrict_Network_Access"
+    ```
+    Few simple queries are provided in this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization) related to the inventory and Control Scan summary for reference.

 <br><b>Congratulations!
 Modifying control metadata for controls based on MDC Assessment Scenario is complete with this step.</b>